 Most 8×12 shed plans come with step by step directions, diagrams, and material listings to make it easier to build the garden shed for the space.
 The project materials should include everything you need for the walls, roof, windows, rafters, and everything else, from the kind of weather-resistant lumber to plywood sheets to wood glue.

-They also come with various equipment ideas you can use to give your 8×12 garden shed the best look.
-A good project plan for a shed includes lumber cut lines, how to fit wall frames, how to build the floor frames, fasten adjacent walls together, install rafters, where to drill pilot holes through the bottom plate, how to align the edges flush, how to assemble the back wall frame and side walls, what size the door opening of the shed should be, and other things you should know from the ground to the roof.
+I also appreciate that these plans offer various equipment ideas that I can use to enhance the appearance of my 8×12 garden shed.
+A good shed project plan should provide clear instructions on things like marking lumber cut lines, fitting wall frames, building floor frames, securely attaching adjacent walls, installing rafters, indicating where to drill pilot holes through the bottom plate, ensuring flush edge alignment, assembling the back wall frame and side walls, specifying the appropriate door opening size, and covering all aspects from the ground up to the roof.